 Students must have a minimum of four (4) courses at the upper level.
-2xx courses are required to have a specific prerequisite in order to be considered upper level.
-3xx courses are considered upper level (e.g. RRMT 241 is a lower level because it is an introductory course).
+2xx courses are required to have a specific pre-requisite in order to be considered upper level.
+ENGL 100 does not count as a pre-requisite.
+Any 3xx or 4xx courses are considered upper level (e.g. RRMT 241 is a lower level because it is an introductory course).